futursolo/sketchbook/docs/language.rst

 ==============================
 The sketch templating language is aiming to generate flexible output for arbitrary text file.
-It is designed for Pythonistas with statement marks inspired by ERB and a Python like grammar.
-You should feel familiar with Sketch if you are familiar with Python.
+It is designed for Pythonistas with statement marks inspired by ERB and a Python like syntax.

 Example
 =======